mohitdmak/dotfiles/index.md

 * [ ] spicetify
     * https://spicetify.app/docs/getting-started
     * https://github.com/spicetify/spicetify-cli
+* [ ] Imports from macos intel config - to be used pan os
+    * [ ] remove lazydocker, use buffer navigation keymapms (import from macos intel config)
+    * [ ] migration to mason and related lsp/formatters stuff
 * [X] TODO: REMOVE BOTTOM LUALINE -- NEVER REALLY USE IT
 * [X] browser open ranger for file upload download
     * [ ] upload multiple files? - lel prolly too complex as of now - has to do with creating a re modded kdialog script